LegacyLands/legacy-lands-library/cache/README.md

 }
 ```

-`CacheService` is a key-value pair-based cache service, which needs to be bound to a specific cache implementation,
+`L1CacheService` is a key-value pair-based cache service, which needs to be bound to a specific cache implementation,
 such as `MemoryQueryCacheInterface`.
 When the L2 cache is developed, it only needs to change the bound cache implementation, which is different from L1.

+### scalability

+For more levels of cache, we only need to implement `QueryCacheInterface` to implement something similar to `MemoryQueryCache`.
+Then create a new Service class and implement `QueryCacheInterface`.

+If it is java memory based, we recommend using `MemoryQueryCacheInterface` (L1 cache already exists, so this is actually not necessary).